Diazoxide: Medical uses

 Diazoxide acts as a positive allosteric modulator of the AMPA and kainate receptors, suggesting potential application as a cognitive enhancer.

 Side effects

 Diazoxide interferes with insulin release through its action on potassium channels.
 Diazoxide is one of the most potent openers of the K+ ATP channels present on the insulin producing beta cells of the pancreas.
 Opening these channels leads to hyperpolarization of cell membrane, a decrease in calcium influx, and a subsequently reduced release of insulin.
-This mechanism of action is the mirror opposite of that of sulfonylureas, a class of medications used to increase insulin release in Type 2 Diabetics.
-Therefore, this medicine is not given to non-insulin dependent diabetic patients.

-The Food and Drug Administration published a Safety Announcement in July 2015 highlighting the potential for development of pulmonary hypertension in newborns and infants treated with this drug.
+The US Food and Drug Administration (FDA) published a safety announcement in July 2015 highlighting the potential for development of pulmonary hypertension in newborns and infants treated with this drug.